dhuny/mysqlj/README.md

 # Installation

-Install the latest version with
+Install the latest version with (Type composer without the $ sign on bash)

 $ composer require dhuny/mysqlj:dev-master